Somalia Country Summary

 Sanctions

-Somalia, as a UN member, must adhere to sanctions aimed at maintaining international peace and security, which include various measures like arms embargoes and travel bans.
-The UN Security Council has established multiple sanctions regimes since 1966, with 15 currently active, focusing on political settlements, nuclear non-proliferation, and counter-terrorism efforts.
+Somalia, as a UN member, must adhere to sanctions aimed at maintaining international peace, which include various measures like arms embargoes and travel bans.
+The UN Security Council has established numerous sanctions regimes since 1966, with ongoing measures focusing on political settlements and counter-terrorism, while ensuring the rights of those targeted are considered.

 ---|---|